Consensys/doc.gnark/docs/HowTo/write/circuit_api.md

 ## Reusing circuit components (aka *gadgets*)

-Other ZK-SNARK libraries introduced the term *gadget* to describe circuit composition.
+Other zk-SNARK libraries introduced the term *gadget* to describe circuit composition.

 With `gnark` there is no need for *gadgets*, as you can just use functions, that can live, be versionned and tested in a Go package like any other piece of code.